mojaloop/mojaloop-specification/admin-api/admin-api-specification-v1.0.md

 On a high level, the API can be used to perform the following actions:

-- View, create, update participant-related details, such as limit (Net Debit Cap), position, or endpoints configured.
+- **`/participants`**: View, create, update participant-related details, such as limit (Net Debit Cap), position, or endpoints configured.
-  - Use the services provided by the API resource **`/participants`**.
-- View, create, update settlement-model-related details, such as granularity, delay, liquidity check, and so on.
+- **`/settlementModels`**: View, create, update settlement-model-related details, such as granularity, delay, liquidity check, and so on.
-  - Use the services provided by the API resource **`/settlementModels`**.
-- View transaction details for a particular transfer.
+- **`/transactions`**: View transaction details for a particular transfer.
-  - Use the services provided by the API resource **`/transactions`**.

 ### Supported API services